 Science-Themed Language Arts

-A mom on Braveschoolers asked about Science-Themed Arrows and here are ones that were recommended:
+A Brave Writer mom on asked about Science-Themed Arrows and here are ones that were recommended:

 Readers today are still fascinated by “Nat,” an eighteenth-century nautical wonder and mathematical wizard.
 Nathaniel Bowditch grew up in a sailor’s world—Salem in the early days, when tall-masted ships from foreign ports crowded the wharves.
 But Nat didn’t promise to have the makings of a sailor; he was too physically small.
 Nat may have been slight of build, but no one guessed that he had the persistence and determination to master sea navigation in the days when men sailed only by “log, lead, and lookout.”—Amazon